domoritz/CSE552-Proposal/README.md

 * The implicit dependencies between operators
 * What is the bottleneck of the execution?
 Improving which part could best boost the performance?
 * How good is the load balancing?
 If it is skewed, how bad it can affect the performance?
+* Is an execution IO/ Network or CPU bound?

 ## Tasks